 "What?
 No ecstatic caring greetings of polite inquiry from my supposed friends?" he asked with a grin.

 "Have you located the monster?"
 Ashei turned around, sheathing her blade, duty on the forefront of her mind as usual.

 Link feigned disappointment, "Why do I even try?" he asked himself aloud.

 "Greetings, most esteemed friend, how fare you this evening?
-Is that better?"
+Is that better old chap?"
 Shad halfway glanced up from his book and fixed him with an all too innocent look.

 "Now I just think you are mocking me," he said with a pout that was spoiled by his smile.
 "We followed it all the way to the desert," he said in answer, "but the wind has wiped out any possible trace.
 Even you two could probably throw any pursuit in such conditions."

-"That's not good,"Ashei said completely ignoring his jape, aside from giving him an annoyed punch on his arm, her usual response to his teasing insults.
+"That's not good,"Ashei said completely ignoring his jibe, aside from giving him an annoyed punch on his arm—her usual response to his teasing insults.
 Shad looked just as upset at the news.

 "Kasran and I were thinking of setting a watch to make sure he stays in the desert, since there is no other way out.
 That is, if the bulblin leader and his troops are still in there."

-"You think his trail was a ploy?" she asked.
+"You think his trial was a ploy?" she asked.

 Shad's face fell slightly, as Link indicated the spot on the map were the last remnant of the gorge would be.